Ukraine shrugged off predictions of war. Now it’s a mad dash to leave.

 By dusk, an eerie quiet had fallen over central parts of the capital.

-At a four-way traffic stop outside the historic Kyiv opera house, lanes that are typically crammed with cars were empty and silent.
+At a four-way traffic stop outside the historical Kyiv opera house, lanes typically crammed with cars were empty and silent.
 Only a handful of pedestrians passed by.
 Most appeared to be in a hurry.

 In the hip Podil neighborhood, a gas station was one of the few businesses open.
 It was rationing fuel, barely five gallons per customer.